Capstone Seminar & Thesis

 For graduate students, the Capstone Seminar is designed to integrate and synthesize the student's entire course of study.

-The course provides a process and structure for the College of Public Service faculty to be able to ensure that all graduates can demonstrate knowledge of the concepts and principles conveyed in the core curriculum of their degree and can apply that knowledge, and that gained from elective courses to the analysis of contemporary issues in public administration (including the administration of nonprofit organizations) or criminal justice.
+The course provides a process and structure for the College of Public Service faculty to ensure all graduates can demonstrate knowledge of the concepts and principles conveyed in the core curriculum of their degree and can apply that knowledge, and that gained from elective courses to the analysis of contemporary issues in public administration (including the administration of nonprofit organizations) or criminal justice.

 The products of this seminar will be tangible evidence of a degree candidate's qualifications and expertise.